-Insurance Coverage Litigation & Dispute Resolution
+Insurance Coverage Advocacy & Dispute Resolution

 Our attorneys are on the leading edge of emerging insurance coverage issues and litigation.
-We are trial lawyers, regularly appearing in courts at the trial and appellate levels.
-Several of our lawyers are also members of the Illinois Policyholders Counsel Group, an organization dedicated to protecting the interests of businesses and other policyholders, and to disseminating information and education.
+We are trial lawyers, regularly appearing in State and Federal courts at the trial and appellate levels throughout the United States.
+We have won a number of significant victories that have industry-wide ramifications, involving issues of broad-ranging importance to policyholders, including:

 - Valley Forge Ins.
 Co. v.
 Swiderski Electronics, Inc., 223 Ill.
 2d 352, 860 N.E.2d 307 (Ill.
 Supreme Court 2006) (expanding advertising injury coverage and holding that undefined terms in insurance policies are afforded their plain, ordinary and popular meanings) (Swiderski was recognized by Mealey Publications as one of the 10 most significant insurance coverage decisions of 2006)

 - Central Illinois Light Co. v.
 Home Ins.
 Co., 213 Ill.
 2d 141, 821 N.E.2d 206 (Ill.
 Supreme Court 2004) (appearing as amicus) (determining that insured’s liability need not be fixed by the resolution of a lawsuit to trigger the duty to indemnify and that insured’s participation in a “voluntary” state cleanup program constitutes a legal obligation)

 - Johnson Controls Inc. v.
 Employers Ins. of Wausau, 264 Wis.
 3d 60, 665 N.W.2d 257 (Wis.
 Supreme Court 2003) (appearing as amicus) (determining that environmental response costs are “damages” and that a PRP letter demanding remediation is a “suit” for insurance coverage purposes)

 - Perry v.
 Economy Fire & Cas.
-Co., 311 Ill App.
+Co., 311 Ill.
+App.
 3rd 69, 724 N.E.2d 151 (1st Dist.
 1999) (determining the type of notice an insurer must give a policyholder before materially changing coverage)

 - American States Ins.
 Co. v.
 Koloms, 177 Ill.
 2d 473, 687 N.E.2d 72 (Ill.
 Supreme Court 1997) (appearing as amicus) (finding the pollution exclusion applies only to traditional pollution and not to an accidental release of carbon monoxide from a broken furnace)

 - Insurance Co. of Illinois v.
 Stringfield, 292 Ill.
 App.
 3d 471, 685 N.E.2d 980 (1st Dist.
 1997) (limiting the scope of an insurance policy's pollution exclusion)